-Allina Health provides sensitive health care and treatment to victims of sexual assault and rape.
+Allina Health provides sensitive health care and treatment to victims of

 A sexual assault nurse examiner is available 24 hours a day and may be requested through the emergency department at these hospitals:

 When a victim comes to the emergency department within 120 hours (5 days) after the assault, a sexual assault nurse examiner can evaluate him or her for health risks and provide appropriate treatment.
 The nurse also collects evidence of the assault to be used if the victim chooses to report the crime.